magento/devdocs/guides/v1.0/extension-dev-guide/composer-integration.md

 `suffix` would be anything that allows distinguishing/disambiguating the component within that type.

 <h3>Magento-Specific Package Types</h3>
-Each magento component can be categorised into one of the above types.
-If any component does not fit into a specific category, it can be generalized to
+Each Magento component can be categorized into one of the types listed in the table.
+If any component does not fit into a specific category, it can be generalized to `magento-component`.

-`magento-component`

 Having an identifier type for each component allows the system to marshall the directories and files of each component to the correct locations, based on the Magento 2 directory structure.

 <h3>The <code>extra</code> Section</h3>
-The Composer specification permits adding an `extra` section in `composer.json` files can be used for any custom needs of the project.
-In Magento 2 system, the "extra" section is used for various things:
+The [Composer specification](https://getcomposer.org/doc/04-schema.md#extra) permits adding an `extra` section in `composer.json` files can be used for any custom needs of the project.

-<h4>Marshaling Map</h4>
+<h4>Marshalling Map</h4>
-By default, when installing a package, the Composer puts it into `vendor/<package>` directory, such as `vendor/magento-module-catalog`.
+By default, when you install a package, Composer puts it into `vendor/<package>` directory, such as `vendor/magento-module-catalog`.
 However, the Magento framework requires Magento components to be in different locations, such as `app/code/Magento/Catalog`.
-The process of copying or moving contents of packages from default to the necessary location is called "marshaling".
+The process of copying or moving contents of packages from default to the necessary location is called *marshalling*.

-To enable marshaling, the Magento-Composer integration uses a special component, `magento-composer-installer`.
-This is a Composer plugin that uses an `extra->map` section in `composer.json` files to perform the marshaling.
-Each Magento component must include a dependency on the installer in order to be properly marshaled.
+To enable marshalling, the Magento-Composer integration uses a special component, `magento-composer-installer`.
+This is a Composer plugin that uses an `extra->map` section in `composer.json` files to perform the marshalling.
+Each Magento component must include a dependency on the installer in order to be properly marshalled.

 For example, in the Catalog module, the `extra->map` section would look as follows: